petermchale/trfermikit/README.md

 ## How fast is it?

-If one confines the search to tandem repeats larger than 100bp in length,
+If one confines the search to tandem repeats, with total lengths larger than 100bp,

 ```
 trfermikit --min-repeat-length 100 ...